 Individual specific responses

 Below we show the way we generate the different values of each individual-level random effect for both traits y and z.
 The vector of individual deviations of the population-mean intercept and slopes for the two traits follows a multivariate normal distribution (MNV) with a zero-mean and covariance/variance matrix structure IS.
-On the right hand side, we show the (co)variance matrix I. Values of variance stand along the diagonal of the matrix (i.e. respectively, the among-individual variance in intercepts for y (VIy), the among-individual variance in slopes for y (VSy), the among-individual variance in intercepts for z (VIz) and the among-individual variance in slopes for z (VSz)).
+On the right hand side, we show the (co)variance matrix I. Values of variance stand along the diagonal of the matrix (i.e. respectively, the among-individual variance in intercepts for y (Var(Iy)), the among-individual variance in slopes for y (Var(Sy)), the among-individual variance in intercepts for z (Var(Iz)) and the among-individual variance in slopes for z (Var(Sz))).
 Covariance values between intercepts (e.g., CovIy,Iz) slopes (e.g., CovS1y,S1z), and intercepts and slopes (e.g., CovIy,S1y) lie below the diagonal.
 When building up phenotypic design the program lets you specify all of these (co)variance values.
 Note that in SQuID inputs the correlation/variance matrix is asked instead of the (co)variance matrix.
 This is more convenient for users while correlations range between -1 and 1.

 IyS1yS2yS12yIzS1zS2zS12z~MNV0,ΩI : ΩIS=VIyCovIy,S1yVS1yCovIy,S2yCovS1y,S2yVS2yCovIy,S12yCovS1y,S12yCovS2y,S12yVS12yCovIy,IzCovS1y,IzCovS2y,IzCovS12y,IzVIzCovIy,S1zCovS1y,S1zCovS2y,S1zCovS12y,S1zCovIz,S1zVS1zCovIy,S2zCovS1y,S2zCovS2y,S2zCovS12y,S2zCovIz,S2zCovS1z,S2zVS2zCovIy,S12zCovS1y,S12zCovS2y,S12zCovS12y,S12zCovIz,S12zCovS1z,S12zCovS2z,S12zVS12z

+Some of the terms above are explained in more detail in the two following sections (i.e., Model summary and Bivariate model)

+SQuID can model a bivariate phenotypic equation with random intercepts and slopes for individual identity with respect to two environmental covariates.
+SQuID enables both linear and interactive effects of these covariates on the bivariate phenotype (i.e., non-warped vs. warped multi-dimensional reaction norm planes; Araya-Ajoy et al. 2015; Westneat et al. 2015) to be modelled.
+Covariances in SQuID emerge due to user-defined settings in the fixed and random parts of the equation.
+Covariances in the random part are set directly by the user, whereas covariances in the fixed part instead emerge when a focal environmental effect is set to affect both traits (e.g., β1y≠0 and β1z≠0).
+A large number of covariance terms, listed here, can thus be simulated.